refractionPOINT/lc-service/README.md

 * `secret`: this ensures that the content of the resources your service creates are not visible to others.
 It's not as critical but if you intend to install proprietary [Detection & Response rules](https://doc.limacharlie.io/en/master/dr/) you likely want it.
 * `segment`: this ensures that your services does not see any resources it has not created itself.
 This helps ensure your service doesn't delete other services' resources as well as maintain general privacy.

+## Tips
+The following are general tips to know when developing new services.

+### Start on Simulator
+You can use the Simulator like: `python -m lcservice.simulator` before trying to standup your service live with LimaCharlie.
+This makes it faster to test some of the functionality.
+By setting the shared secret of your service to `None` the origination of requests is not checked so you can use a simple `curl` as well.

+### Adding Live Service
+When adding a new service to LimaCharlie, it may take up to ~5 minutes for it to become available on all LimaCharlie data-centers.
+Trying to subscribe to it before it's available may result in odd behavior.
+If you encounter those, simply un-register and re-register your Organization.

+### Permissions Changes
+If you change the permissions for a service after it has been deployed and used by an organization, the new permissions do NOT propagate to existing organizations.
+To force the new permissions to take effect, un-register and re-register the organizations.
+Also note that because JWTs may be cached within LimaCharlie, it's possible for your new permissions to not be in effect for up to an hour.
+This means you should take care at figuring out the permissions you require ahead of time.

+### Detection Subscription Changes
+A service may register to receive some detections from LimaCharlie.
+That list of detection of interest is updated at recurring interval in LimaCharlie and may take up to 5 minutes to update.

 # Protocol
 LimaCharlie Services rely entirely on response to REST calls (webhooks) from LimaCharlie, making passive deployments through AWS Lambda, GCP